aleksey-hoffman/sigma-file-manager/packages/api/README.md

 export async function deactivate(): Promise<void> {}
 ```

-Point `package.json` `"main"` at your compiled file (for example `dist/index.js`), set `"type": "module"`, and build with `tsc` or your bundler.
+When the extension runs code, point `package.json` `"main"` at your compiled file (for example `dist/index.js`), set `"type": "module"`, and build with `tsc` or your bundler.
+Manifest-only API extensions that only contribute themes can omit `"main"`.
 Commit build output if installs come from a Git tag archive without running a build on the client.

 ## i18n